 - Turn off the water.
 If you’re going away for longer than a week, turn off your main water supply.
 If you don’t want to turn off all the water, then close the valves to your washing machine, dishwasher, ice-maker and toilets to prevent potential leaks.

 - Adjust your shades and lock up.
 You don’t want your empty home on display, but you don’t want to shut your shades if you normally never do that.
 Instead close your shades partially to block the view while giving an “at-home” appearance.
 Also remember to lock your windows and doors to keep burglars at bay.

 - Pay your bills.
 Sewer, electric, gas, mortgage, car payment … the list could go on.
 Be sure to make any upcoming payments to keep your credit in good standing.

 - Notify your home alarm company.
 Let them know that you’ll be away, when you’ll be returning and if anyone will be going into your home.
 This will be helpful if they need to respond to an alarm.

 - Arrange for lawn maintenance/snow removal.
 A snowy driveway or an overgrown lawn is a telltale sign no one is home.
 Try contacting a local service or enlist a neighbor’s help.

 - Water your plants.
 Don’t let them go thirsty while you’re away!
 Also get rid of fresh-cut flowers, which could start to smell.

 - Clean your kitchen.
 Wash your dirty dishes, clean the sink trap and pour vinegar down your garbage disposal.
 Wipe down the counters and discard perishables from the fridge and pantry.
 Make sure the oven and stove are turned off.

-- Take care of trash day.
+- Empty the trash.
+Take out the trash so you don’t come home to a horrible stench or unwanted pests.
 Ask a neighbor or friend to take your cans to the curb and bring them back promptly.
 Again, the goal is to make it look like someone’s home.